w3reality/three-geo/README.rst

 ===================

 **three-geo** is a three.js based geographic visualization library.
-Using three-geo, we can build satellite-textured 3D terrain models in near real-time by simply specifying GPS coordinates anywhere on the globe.
+Using three-geo, we can easily build satellite-textured 3D terrain models in near real-time by simply specifying GPS coordinates anywhere on the globe.
+The geometry of the terrain is based on the RGB-encoded DEM (Digital Elevation Model) provided by the Mapbox tileset API.

-Credits: this library has been made possible by many OSS geographic libraries (such as @mapbox/\*, @turf/\*, d3) in npm, and the Mapbox tile API.
+Credits: this library has been made possible by many OSS geographic libraries such as @mapbox/\*, @turf/\*, d3 in npm, and the Mapbox tileset API.

 Demo
 ----

-As a demo application of the three-geo library, we introduce **examples/geo-viewer** (`live <https://w3reality.github.io/three-geo/examples/geo-viewer/io/index.html>`__ | `source code <https://github.com/w3reality/three-geo/tree/master/examples/geo-viewer>`__).
+As a flagship demo application of the three-geo library, we introduce **examples/geo-viewer** (`live <https://w3reality.github.io/three-geo/examples/geo-viewer/io/index.html>`__ | `source code <https://github.com/w3reality/three-geo/tree/master/examples/geo-viewer>`__).

-This app supports features such as 1) on-demand 3D terrain generation, 2) camera syncing with Leaflet, 3) terrain interaction and measurement, 4) auto camera orbiting, etc.
+This app supports features such as 1) on-demand 3D terrain generation, 2) camera trajectory synchronization with Leaflet, 3) terrain interaction/measurement, 4) auto camera orbiting, and more.

 -
   .. image:: https://w3reality.github.io/three-geo/examples/img/5.jpg